KushajveerSingh/KushajveerSingh.github.io/src/content/docs/internal/project_ideas.md

 -   For every language, there are common guidelines, best practices, best design patterns.
 -   This is an extension to Pragmatic Programmer project, for language specific stuff.

+### Charts

+-   When creating charts, use AI to analyze how people of different calibre would use and understand the info.
+-   For the chart, show how info can be improved, what is redundant, and what extra info can be added to improve comprehension, and what supplementary/complementary charts can be used.

 ## Other